Top Countries for Photography (2026): 12 Best

 The red city’s landmark minaret stands against winter peaks.

-8) South Africa — ocean light and wildlife
+8) South Africa — skyline, coast, and wildlife in one country

 Blyde River Canyon with curving river and forested buttes, Panorama Route, Mpumalanga, South Africa.